nrser/qb/README.md

 however, this setting allows you to specify an alternative prefix.

-if this is set to `null` or any varient of `false` the default will be used.
+if this is set to `null` the default will be used.

 ### default_dir ###